-The main trail is a paved service road and winds all the way to the top.
+The main trail is a paved service road that winds all the way to the water tower.
 The road is gated at the bottom, so you don’t have to worry about getting run over — unless someone is coming to maintain the tower, then all bets are off!
 Just kidding.
-Or am I?
-It’s a fairly wide road and has a few large switchbacks to make the trek up easier.
-For the most part, it has a pretty gentle slope except for the final stretch which is quite a bit steeper.

-If you’re not super into walking along a paved road — which I totally understand — you’re in luck, you don’t have to.
-There are a few other trails on the mountain that feel a lot more like a forest hike and provide plenty of awesome views of the city through the trees.
-I love getting off the main drag and checking these out!
+If you’re not into walking on a paved road — which I totally understand — you’re in luck, you don’t have to.
+There are plenty of dirt trails.

 The Water Tower Summit

-Okanagan Lake sparkles like the precious gem it is far below and stretches into the distance while Kelowna sprawls along the valley floor.
-You can really appreciate how big Kelowna is from the summit, but you can also see how lucky we are to have so much green space within the city.
-You can even spot Dilworth Mountain Park from here!
+Okanagan Lake stretches into the distance while Kelowna sprawls along the valley floor.
+You can really appreciate how much green space there is in Kelowna from the summit.
+You can even spot Dilworth Mountain Park and Mt Baldy!

 Viewpoints at Dilworth Mountain Water Tower

-The Dilworth Mountain Water Tower trail isn’t too popular or well-known, so you’ll likely get to enjoy the summit in peace.
-I only encountered a couple of small groups along the way, which is a far cry from some of the other trails in the Okanagan.
-I love checking out these lesser-known trails for their solitude.
+The Dilworth Mountain Water Tower trail isn’t well-known, so you can enjoy the summit in peace.
+I’ve only encountered a few people on the hike, which is a far cry from some of the other trails in Kelowna.

-There are two main viewpoints at the summit and both have incredible views.
-One of the viewpoints has a bench and a large cleared dirt patch in front of it.
-You can see all of Rutland and up into Black Mountain, as well as Okanagan Lake and over to West Kelowna.
-The second viewpoint is much more rugged and feels more natural, but has a limited view of Kelowna and looks towards West Kelowna over Okanagan Lake.
+From the first viewpoint, you can see all of Rutland and up into Black Mountain, as well as Okanagan Lake and over to West Kelowna.
+The second viewpoint has a limited view of Kelowna and looks towards West Kelowna over Okanagan Lake.